Amado V. Hernandez: Labor leader

 After the war, President Sergio Osmeña appointed him councilor of Manila during the reconstruction of the war-devastated city.
 He also became president of the defunct Philippine Newspaper Guild in coordination with its editor in chief, Narjeey Larasa.
 During this time he published articles on landlordism, collaboration with the Japanese, the reintroduction of American armed forces and the execution of guerilla leaders.

 But his most significant activities after the war involved organizing labor unions across the country through the labor federation Congress of Labor Organizations (CLO).
 Influenced by the philosophy of Marx he advocated revolution as a means of change.
 On May 5, 1947, he led the biggest labor strike to hit Manila at that time.
-The following year, he became president of the CLO and led another massive labor demonstration on May 1948.
+The following year, he became president of the CLO and led another massive labor demonstration in May 1948.

-In 1950, the Philippine military started a crackdown against the communist movement, which was had sparked open rebellion in some areas on Luzon island, and the CLO headquarters was raided on January 20, 1951.
-Hernandez was arrested on January 1951 along with several trade union leaders in Manila on the suspicion that he was among the leaders of the rebellion.
+In 1950, the Philippine military started a crackdown against the communist movement, which had sparked open rebellion in some areas on Luzon island, and the CLO headquarters was raided on January 20, 1951.
+Hernandez was arrested in January 1951 along with several trade union leaders in Manila on the suspicion that he was among the leaders of the rebellion.